Updated: Feb 26

 Ketoacidosis may start with suddenly having to go pee a lot, followed by some belly pain and nausea or vomiting.
 You may notice your breathing getting more rapid and you may act confused.
 This is definitely the time to grab some fast-acting sugar such as a piece of fruit, candy or sugary soda and quickly head to the emergency room, because ketoacidosis can be life threatening.

 To ease your mind a bit, the cases of ketoacidosis are rare and usually only seen in breastfeeding women who eat nothing for 24 hour or more or are on a very low carbohydrate (keto) diet for several days or weeks (25).
-(Sidenote: I will write about the keto diet while breastfeeding soon!
-Follow me on social media to be notified when the new blog post goes up!)
+(Sidenote: I wrote about the keto diet while breastfeeding here)

 However, I absolutely recommend against fasting for 20 hours or more while breastfeeding because it simply is a risk you shouldn't take.